opendocsg/slw-judgments-backfill/2017_SGHC_93/report.md

  ... it is not even clear whether the documents in fact reflect Arjun’s statements, let alone which represents Arjun’s last version.
 Even if we did, we do not know whether Arjun would have stood by it when cross-examined.

-88     In this regard, the Bank relied on the decision of the High Court in _Sembcorp Marine Ltd v Aurol Anthony Sabastian_ [2013] 1 SLR 245.
+88     In this regard, the Bank relied on the decision of the High Court in _Sembcorp Marine Ltd v Aurol Anthony Sabastian_ <span class="citation">[2013] 1 SLR 245</span>.
 In that case, the respondent was convicted of criminal contempt for the breach of an interim sealing order by forwarding sealed documents to a journalist.
 The respondent then applied to adduce further evidence in the form of a draft affidavit by the journalist.
 In examining the reliability of the draft affidavit, the High Court observed (at [26]):

  Thirdly and very importantly, the unaffirmed draft affidavit is not evidence I can rely on.
 I cannot ignore the fact that [the journalist] has consciously chosen not to affirm that draft.
 It cannot be assumed that if [the journalist] is called to the stand, he will give evidence as to what is stated in the draft.
 Whilst not pivotal on its own, taken in the context of my observations and reasons above, this becomes a very relevant factor against allowing the application.